 Part of the first wave of so-called “small batch” bourbons that now command the market, Knob Creek was introduced in 1992 by the late great Jim Beam master distiller Booker Noe.
 Booker ran the show at Beam for more than 40 years and did yeoman’s work to help revitalize the flagging bourbon industry in the 1960s and ’70s.
 In 2001, Booker retired and was replaced by his son Fred.
 This limited-edition expression, released in 2016, marked that historic passing of the torch.
 Knob Creek Limited Edition 2001 ($130) was offered in five batches, each with robust oak and char notes balanced by sweet vanilla and warm brown spices.
 The finish is long, rich, and glowing.

-Set aside any misgivings you might have about liquor named after a worn-out Internet meme, and just enjoy the delicious blend of 20 different casks of eight-year-old whiskey.
-This spirit offers multifarious flavors highlighted by maple syrup, coconut, cloves, and dark fruit.
+A delicious blend of 20 different casks of eight-year-old whiskey that offers multifarious flavors highlighted by maple syrup, coconut, cloves, and dark fruit.
 Mic.Drop. ($100) came out of nowhere in 2017 and now resides on the back bars of some of the country’s most prestigious drinking establishments.
 It’s easy to spot, too, with an eye-catching label designed by comic book artist Chris Batista.
-Word is that all 3,358 original bottles are spoken for, but fret not, for Mic.Drop.2 was just released on Sept.
-1. Okay, maybe fret a little—there will be but 140 bottles, which will retail for $450 a pop.
+The follow up, Mic.Drop.2, was released in 2018 —140 bottles at $450 a pop.

 John E. Fitzgerald Very Special Reserve 20 Year Old